fernando-villalba/containers-in-depth/cgroups.md

 I am not going to go into detail describing all these files, that's what the [man page](https://git.kernel.org/pub/scm/linux/kernel/git/tj/cgroup.git/tree/Documentation/admin-guide/cgroup-v2.rst) is for, but I will give an overview of their type so we can understand their classification.

-> You will also find directories (child cgroups) like `init.scope`, `user.slice` and `system.slice`.
-I won't talk about them here but if you are curious you can find out more [here](https://medium.com/@charles.vissol/systemd-and-cgroup-7eb80a08234d).
+> The directories here represent child cgroups.
+The ones present now `init.scope`, `user.slice` and `system.slice`.
+I won't talk about them here but if you are curious you can learn more [here](https://medium.com/@charles.vissol/systemd-and-cgroup-7eb80a08234d).

 ### Types of files in the cgroups filesystem